security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

 8. Examine [the hashcat cracking benchmarks](https://gist.github.com/epixoip/a83d38f412b4737e99bbef804a270c40)
     for a [Sagitta Brutalis](https://web.archive.org/web/20190312022836/https://sagitta.pw/hardware/gpu-compute-nodes/brutalis/).
-    The Brutals has 8 graphics cards, each of which can simultaneously work on cracking hashes.
+    The Brutalis has 8 graphics cards, each of which can simultaneously work on cracking hashes.
 The measured speed for each card is shown, along with a cumulative speed at the bottom (`Speed.Dev.#*`).
 Use the cumulative speed for all Brutalis-related calculations in this lab.